The Last Princess (film)

 The Last Princess is a 2016 South Korean period drama film directed by Hur Jin-ho with a screenplay by Hur Gin-ho, Choi Gun-ho, Lee Han-eol, and Seo Yoo-min, based on the best-selling novel by Kwon Bi-young.
 It stars Son Ye-jin as Princess Deokhye, the last princess of the Joseon period.
-The film depicts Princess Deokhye's life in Japan after she was forced to move there at age 13 by the Imperial Japanese government, and her attempts to return to Korea.
+The film depicts Deokhye's life in Japan after she was forced to move there at age 13 by the Imperial Japanese government, and her attempts to return to Korea.

 Plot

 In 1925, Korea was under Japanese rule, and the 13-year-old Princess Deokhye — the last princess of the Joseon dynasty — was forced to move to Japan to attend school.
 Missing her home, she makes several attempts to return after finishing school, but these are thwarted by the pro-Japanese General Han Taek-soo.

-One day, however, she is reunited with her childhood friend Kim Jang-han, a Japanese army officer who is also part of the Korean independence movement.
+One day, however, Deokhye is reunited with her childhood friend Kim Jang-han, a Japanese army officer who is also part of the Korean independence movement.
 He plans a secret operation to move her and her brother, Yi Un, to Shanghai, home to the Provisional Government of the Republic of Korea.
 However, this attempt fails when Han Taek-soo discovers the plan, resulting in Deokhye and Kim losing contact with each other.

 In 1931, she is forced to marry Count Sō Takeyuki, and she develops schizophrenia after giving birth to their daughter the following year.
 Kim becomes a newspaper reporter and eventually finds Deokhye in a Japanese mental hospital decades after they were separated.
 He then persuades the South Korean government to allow her into the country.
 In 1962, Deokhye is finally able to return to her homeland.